hardwario/website/content/solutions/manufacturing.en.md

         parent: 'Solutions'
 ---

-Our IoT devices bring for manufacturing and construction companies savings, higher productivity and optimization.
-They are easy to install, operate and integrate with other systems.
+The Internet of things brings manufacturing and construction companies savings, higher productivity and optimization.
+HARDWARIO devices are easy to install, operate, and integrate with other systems.